giggls/osml10n/README.md

 abbreviations.
 Exceeding this limit will again slow down queries in an unacceptable way.

-Discussion other approaches we now came up with the following idea.
-In future, there will be an external daemon written in python doing geolocation aware transcription.
-This daemon has already been implemented and is part of this repository.
-Currently missing (May 2020) are the l10n functions themselves which I plan to re implement in lua which will make them usable in osm2pgsql during import stage.

-What I already have is ``cc_transcript_via_daemon.sql`` which replaces the stored procedure for transcription by a call to this daemon.
+Discussing other approaches we now came up with the following idea:

+* Have a transcription daemon written in Python
+* Implement a library written in Lua language which can be plugged into the Lua tag transformation script of osm2pgsql
+* ``cc_transcript_via_daemon.sql`` is a drop-in replacement for the legacy code which uses the daemon for transcription instead of stored procedures.
+The main benefit of using this function is Cantonese transcription support.

-If you have an idea for a better approach feel free to open an issue here.
+If you have an idea for an even better approach feel free to open an issue here.

 ## Installation of the transcription-daemon